zchr/art/README.md

 Just kidding--that's [Amazon](https://www.amazon.com/b?node=16008589011).

- This thing just grabs an image by searching the MET's database.
+ This thing just grabs an image by searching the Met's API.
 For an element of surprise, it randomly grabs a material, the method by which it sorts, and the number of results (and the page number) to return.

 ### More like this
 If you find yourself really enjoying results for, say, `color lithographs`, click the `more like this` button to increase the prevalence going forward.